Updated: August 29, 2018

 Awesome for both train buffs and young kids, this is a brand new museum located in the Tokyo suburb of Saitama.
 It takes a bit of effort and time to get to, but is well worth the trip.
 The emphasis here is on the trains (Locomotives, electric railcars, diesel railcars, passenger carriages, imperial carriages, freight vehicles) but kids will also like the train cab simulators and the mini train.
 See inside the trains, over the trains, even under the trains.
 JR from Ueno to Omiya station, then shuttle to Tetsudo-Hakubutsukan station – takes about an hour.
 Reviews.
 Closed every Tuesday.

-(Note: The upper deck is closed for renovation until summer of 2017.)
 Great views of Tokyo.
 Some will find it more enchanting at night than through the day.
 Walk on a glass see-through floor one level below the main deck (it’s easy to miss if you don’t seek it out).
 Reviews.
 Open 7 days a week, year round.

 Full and half-day tours (in english) are a little hurries but are a fast way to see the highlights over a short visit.
 The one-hour open air bus that leaves from Shinjuku (subway exit 8a) is recommended for kids.
 Reviews.
 7 days a week.